 Fruits and vegetables must be washed thoroughly to remove chemicals and bacteria before offering them.
 Cut them into manageable pieces appropriate to the size of the bird.
 It is not necessary to take the skin off.
 Offer fruits and vegetables in a separate dish.
 If your bird appears to develop a particular fancy for one particular food item, reduce its volume or temporarily stop feeding it to promote the consumption of other foods.
 Offer a small piece of a variety of food items daily and, even if your bird rejects the item once or twice, do not give up.
 It may take several exposures to a novel food before your bird accepts it.

 Fresh, clean water must be available at all times.
 Depending on the quality of your tap water, you may consider the use of filtered or bottled water.

 What about people food?

-Does my bird need extra vitamins, minerals or amino acids?
+Does my bird need extra vitamins, minerals, or amino acids?

-Birds that are not yet eating pelleted diets may be supplemented until their nutrition can be improved.
+Birds who are not yet eating pelleted diets may be supplemented until their nutrition can be improved.
 Powdered supplements are often regarded as more stable.
-These supplements should not be offered in water, as many of them can degrade in water or promote bacteria or yeast growth there.
-They may be offered directly onto moist food; however, in order to benefit from these supplements, birds must consume the entire moist food item.
+These supplements should not be offered in water, as many of them can degrade in water or promote bacteria or yeast growth in the water dish or bottle.
+They may be offered directly onto moist vegetables, however, in order to benefit from these supplements, birds must consume the entire moist food item.
 Placing these powders on seeds or dried foods is of little value since it will ultimately roll off the dried item or come off the seed.

 Does my bird need gravel or grit?